Revitalising Trusts Project

 - Spent less than 30% of its income in the last five years.

 Even though many of these trusts are very small, collectively, they hold a significant amount that could make a huge difference to local communities if we can revitalise them.
-For example, a similar project has been enormously successful in England, and since 2018, it has revitalised over £30million of inactive funds.
+For example, a similar project has been enormously successful in England, and since 2018, it has revitalised over £50 million of inactive funds.
 These funds have been managed by local community foundations and other charities, distributing vital funding to community projects throughout the country.

-Why Are We Working with OSCR?
+Why are we working with OSCR?

 Foundation Scotland and OSCR are committed to seeing charities provide public benefit and make a difference to Scotland's communities.
-Together, we have the resources and experience to assist charities in their journey to ensure that they can continue to do so.
+Together, we have the resources and experience to assist charities in their journey to ensure that they continue doing so.
 We've appointed a Project Advisor who will be working closely with charity trustees to assist them in addressing any issues of inactivity (with support from OSCR).
 They will also link the experience and knowledge of the Foundation Scotland team with regard to grantmaking, fund management and local community funding.